svgdotjs/svg.js/README.md

 ```javascript
 var circle = draw.circle(100);
 ```
-Like ellipse this element type has an extra method to move it by its 'cx' and 'cy' values:
+Like ellipse this element type has an extra method to move it by its `cx` and `cy` values:
 ```javascript
 circle.center(150, 150);
 ```